witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 ### Notifications
 - **Maintenance Notifications**:
-- A bell button was implemented with a mini popup to house the latest maintenance requests from the last 48 hours.
-- The functionality works by a GET request that filters the returned information by the date that the request was crested at.
+	- The functionality works by a GET fetch request through the maintenance API that filters the returned information by the date that the request was crested at.
+Therefore, only requests created in the last 48 hours are shown.
-- If you click 'Show All Requests' it redirects the user via html refrence to the maintenace logs page.
+	- If you click 'Show All Requests' it redirects the user via html reference to the maintenance logs page.

 ## User Guides